 The bottom line, however, is that fruits and veggies will only stay fresh for so long.
-So have a plan if you score big on fresh berries or loads of tomatoes.
 Preserve by dehydrating, freezing, or canning.
-Then you have plenty of fruit in the off season for granola bars, smoothies, or topping your toast!
+Then you have plenty of fruit in the off-season for granola bars, smoothies, or topping your toast!
 If you have never canned before and are intimidated by the process, follow this tutorial.

 - How to Get Rid of Mold and Mildew Using Essential Oils